Comparisons12 min read

 Key Features

-• Custom Pies — Build your own portfolio from thousands of stocks and ETFs, or borrow from 80+ expert portfolios (think "Tech Growth" or "Responsible Investing")
+• Custom Pies — Build from thousands of stocks and ETFs, or pick from 80+ expert portfolios (like "Tech Growth" or "Responsible Investing")

-• Fractional Shares — Invest in Apple or Amazon with $10.
-No need to buy a full share.
+• Fractional Shares — Invest $10 in Apple or Amazon.
+No need to wait around for a full share.

-• M1 Spend — An integrated checking account with a debit card (Premium users get 1% cashback)
+• M1 Spend — A checking account integrated right into the platform, with a debit card (Premium members get 1% cashback)

-• M1 Borrow — Portfolio line of credit at competitive rates (typically 2–3.5% for Premium users)
+• M1 Borrow — Use your portfolio as collateral at reasonable rates (typically 2–3.5% for Premium users)

-• Retirement Accounts — Traditional IRA, Roth IRA, and SEP IRA available
+• Retirement Accounts — Traditional IRA, Roth IRA, and SEP IRA all available

 Pricing

-• Basic (Free): Core investing features, one trading window per day
+• Basic (Free): Core investing, one trading window per day

-• M1 Premium ($3/month): Two trading windows, 1% cashback on M1 Spend, lower borrow rates, exclusive portfolio options
+• M1 Premium ($3/month): Two trading windows daily, 1% cashback on M1 Spend, better borrow rates, access to more portfolio options

-Honestly, the free tier is genuinely usable — you're not getting crippled by paywalls like you are with a lot of fintech apps.
-Premium makes sense once you're doing serious volume or want the banking perks.
+Honestly, the free tier actually works.
+You're not getting nickel-and-dimed like some fintech apps that hide everything behind paywalls.
+Premium makes sense once you're doing more volume or want those banking features.

 Best For

-Investors who want a structured, automated portfolio but don't want to surrender all decision-making to an algorithm.
-Ideal if you're comfortable with basic concepts like asset allocation and rebalancing.
+Anyone who wants structured, automated investing but isn't comfortable handing over all decisions to an algorithm.
+Works well if you understand basic stuff like asset allocation and rebalancing.

 Acorns: What You're Actually Getting